diosney/node-iproute/README.md

 - Interact seamlessly with **iproute** commands, without the need to directly execute commands or verify option validations.
 - Access numerous utilities to modify routing tables and manage forwarding capabilities.
 - Eliminate the redundancy of boilerplate code, as the module handles these shared operations across all commands for you.
+- Use the provided interfaces and types to help you to discover the IP command options.
+- Use the Typedoc documentation to navigate between options, its descriptions and its types.

 ## Requirements